ditus-software/react-web-retail/README.md

 [![contributor covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](CODE-OF-CONDUCT.md)

 This repo contains UI components based on Material UI for use in web-based retail applications.
+These components can be used when building a responsive, themed, and accessible web-based retail application.
+All components have multi-language/translation support and can be themed.
 The repo is open source and will remain so.
-All components have multi-language/translation support and can be themed.

 ## Installation